Tropical mixtures of star tree metrics: Proof of Lemmas , , and of Theorem

-Restrict $T$ to the quartets $(12|34)$ and $(12|3j)$, with $j>4$.
-Then, as we saw in the proof of Lemma~\ref{lm:n=5} and stated in Remark~\ref{rk:keyn=5}, both quartets satisfy the same case (among cases 1.1 through 1.4) and $e_1,e_2>g$.
-By symmetry, the same case will hold for all quartets $(12|kl)$.
+We first restrict the tree metric to the quartets $(12|34)$ and $(12|3j)$, with $j>4$.
+Then, as we saw in the proof of Lemma~\ref{lm:n=5} and in Remark~\ref{rk:keyn=5}, both quartets satisfy the same case (among Cases 1.1 through 1.4) and $e_1,e_2\geq g$.
+Likewise, the same case will hold for all quartets $(12|kl)$ where $k,l\in J$.